ckids-datafirst/website/content/projects/2020-Fall/217/index.md

   \ online games can be used as a fruitful area for tackling more fundamental questions\
   \ on human society and collaboration dynamics in different settings."
 tags: *id001
-title: Team Dynamics in Online Multiplayer Games (Fall - 2020)
+title: Team Dynamics in Online Multiplayer Games
 url_code: null
 url_pdf: null
 url_slides: null